51 Best Things to Do in Philadelphia

 If you want to take a break from the hustle and bustle of big city life, virtual experiences are a great alternative when you’re looking for things to do in Philadelphia.
-Learn how to mix delicious craft cocktails with online mixology classes, or learn the skills you need to get creative with your morning joe with online coffee classes.
-If those options don’t appeal to you, consider expanding your palate with virtual whiskey tastings or virtual wine tastings.
+Learn how to mix delicious craft cocktails with online mixology classes, or consider expanding your palate with sommelier-led virtual wine tastings.

 10. Watch the Philadelphia Orchestra Perform

 If you are in search of romantic things to do in Philadelphia with your sweetheart, consider watching a performance by the Philadelphia Orchestra.
 The group is considered to be one of the top five orchestras in the country.
 If you happen to visit in the summer, you’ll be right on time for their annual summer concert series at the Mann Center for the Performing Arts.

 11. Pose in Front of a Giant "LOVE" Sculpture